utilyre/uvim/README.md

    **NOTE**: You can press `<cr>` on any item to get a bunch of useful information about it (brief description, URL, version, etc).

+3. Install the formatter/linter by pressing `i`.

-3. Open a shell and change directory to user config folder
+4. Open a shell and change directory to user config folder

    ```bash
    mkdir -p ~/.config/nvim/user # in case it's not already there
    cd ~/.config/nvim/user
    ```

-4. Edit/Create `sources.lua` and paste the following in there
+5. Edit/Create `sources.lua` and paste the following in there

    ```lua
    local null = require("null-ls")